Last updated on November 7th, 2020 at 09:01 pm

 - Removing the old mortgage and registering the new mortgage with the Land Registry and removing the old mortgage

-Contact our team of property solicitors now to discuss your remortgage conveyancing needs, or to make an appointment, which at present will be by telephone, email, or video call.
+Contact our team of property and conveyancing solicitors now to discuss your remortgage conveyancing needs, or to make an appointment, which at present will be by telephone, email, or video call.
 We are taking steps to reopen our offices to clients, consistent with the most recent government guidance.
 Further information can be found on our COVID-19 web page.
-You can also find out much more about remortgaging and buying or selling property on our web pages.